Seed viability

 Calculations will be made.
 The screen will display many details, including the cumulative percentages for the observations indicating the overall percentage of normal and abnormal seeds.

-Scroll to review the tests details, but remember to click the Save button before leaving the screen.
+Please review the calculated test result details and remember to click the Save button before leaving the screen.

 When the test has been successfully recorded, GGCE will display the Percent Viable in a large bold font: